backstage/backstage/.changeset/ninety-worms-kick.md

 '@backstage/integration': patch
 ---

-adds an allow list of github installations
+Adds an allow list of GitHub installations